Vivekkumar-IN/Yukkimusic-deploy/README.md

 ## Features

-- **Deployment to Heroku**: Provides tailored instructions for deploying your project on Heroku.
-- **User Input**: Users can input their GitHub repository URL.
+- **User Input**: Users can input their GitHub repository URL, and they will be redirected to their repository deployment.
-- **Dynamic Instructions**: Displays deployment steps based on the selected deployment type.

 ## Technologies Used